WHAT WE DO

 EXIM Today

-Today, EXIM is open for business in 44 of the 49 countries across sub-Saharan Africa.
+Today, EXIM is open for business in 39 out of 49 countries across sub-Saharan Africa.

 EXIM’s support typically takes the form of guarantees or insurance of lender loans to African buyers.
 These products can mitigate the transaction risks for the lender so African buyers can obtain funds at lower rates and for longer terms.
 The borrower can be sovereign or sub-sovereign governments, public-sector entities, or private-sector buyers.